pitrak1/lattice2d/README.md

 - method `add_command`
 	- adds command to player's game if it exists, otherwise adds to main queue
 	- arguments: the command to add
-- method `create_player`
-	- creates a FullPlayer and adds it to the players list
-	- arguments: the name and connection to use in creation
-- method: `destroy_player_by_connection`
-	- finds the player from the connection, removes them from a game if they are in one, and destroys them
-	- arguments: the connection to find the player from
-- method: `destroy_player_by_name`
-	- finds the player from the name, removes them from a game if they are in one, and destroys them
-	- arguments: the name to find the player from
-- method: `add_player_to_game_by_connection`
-	- adds the player to a game using the player's connection
-	- arguments: the game name and the connection to find the player from
-- method: `add_player_to_game_by_name`
-	- adds the player to a game using the player's name
-	- arguments: the game name and the name to find the player from
-- method: `create_game`
-	- creates a new FullGame and adds it to the children
-	- arguments: the game name to create
-- method: `destroy_game`
-	- finds a game by name and destroys it
-	- arguments: the game name to destroy
-- method `find_game_by_name`
-	- finds game with name in all children, returns False if not found
-	- arguments: the game name to look for
-- method `find_player_by_name`
-	- finds player with name in all children, returns False if not found
-	- arguments: the player name to look for
-- method `find_game_by_connection`
-	- finds player with connection in all children, returns False if not found
-	- arguments: the connection to look for

 This class takes a more comprehensive approach to a multithreaded server.
-It introduces the concept of FullPlayers and FullGames, whose attributes are in the corresponding classes below.
-This allows a command to be added to a FullGame's queue instead of the main queue if the FullPlayer sending it has a FullGame associated with them.
+It introduces the concept of FullPlayers and FullGames, whose attributes are in the corresponding classes below, by using FullPlayerList and FullGameList to track each of these entities.
+This class also allows a command to be added to a FullGame's queue instead of the main queue if the FullPlayer sending it has a FullGame associated with them.
 This separation of reponsibilities (the main queue for server-wide requests, the game queues for commands for that game) allows commands to not filter through every single game every time a game state changes.

 #### FullGame Class
 - inherits from RootNode